The Everett Herald: The Best Family (1905–1978)

 Perkins sold the paper to James B. Best, of Everett, and his newly established enterprise, The Daily Herald Company, on September 6, 1905.
 The price paid for both the building and business was $100,000.
 At the time the paper's circulation was 4,250.
+After the sale, the paper continued to be a member of the Perkins Press news syndicate in the years to follow.

 James B. Best's wife Gertrude Best took over for him when he died in 1922 at the age of 56.
 By 1926, the paper's circulation was 15,000.
 Gertrude oversaw The Herald for the next 17 years.
 She established the paper's photo department and published its first Sunday edition, which was scrapped in 1932 as a result of The Great Depression.

 The Everett Herald newspaper office at California and Chestnut Street in Everett, Washington on April 11, 1892.

 The Bests' son assumed the role of publisher when his mother suffered a stroke in 1939.
 She later died in 1947.
 Robert D. Best Sr. became publisher at 29 and served in that role for 37 years until dying from a stroke in 1976.
 He was succeeded by his son, Robert D. Best Jr.

 The newspaper established a satellite news bureau for southern Snohomish County in May 1954, which later became the Western Sun edition in 1970.

 A three-alarm fire occurred February 13, 1956, at the paper's building on Colby and Wall Streets.
 The explosive blaze began in the basement when a backfiring furnace ignited a pan of oil underneath the $150,000 rotary press.
 Extensive damage occurred throughout the building.
 Only the business offices escaped the flames, but were damaged by water and smoke.
 It took two-hours to extinguish the fire.
 Three firefighters were injured, but none of the 140 newspaper employees were hurt.

 An editor said six employees were working in the building when the fire started at 8:53 p.m., but all escaped unharmed.
 As the building burned, a veteran reporter gathered staff members to remove what office equipment they could from the building before the flames drove them back.
 Despite the blaze, the paper published the next day by using the facilities of The Seattle Times and Local 23 Photo Engravers Union.

 In 1959, The Herald moved its offices and printing presses to a building on California Street.